MarxWellB/flockid/README.md

 data (auto-labeling, multimodal LLM review, manual correction, active learning, iterative retraining).
-Building that pipeline is the concrete next step already planned to train a real bird-identification network under the same rigor documented throughout this project -- not a vague intention, but the direct continuation of the lesson from `GENERALIZATION_TEST_RESULTS.md`: a detector is only as good as the diversity of the data it was trained on, and that diversity has to come
+Building that pipeline is the concrete next step already planned to train a real bird-identification network under the same rigor documented throughout this project, not a vague intention, but the direct continuation of the lesson from `GENERALIZATION_TEST_RESULTS.md`: a detector is only as good as the diversity of the data it was trained on, and that diversity has to come